nathanww/ContactApp/README.md

 ## What's next for ContactApp
 I am working on a data logging mode to assist public health departments.
 In this mode, a low-cost Android device is placed in a public area (i.e. an office) and logs the number of devices it sees.
 This can be used to assess the effectiveness of policies--i.e. How much does a stay at home order reduce traffic to a location?

-A next step is to add voluntary contact tracing/notification features, where a user who has COVID can choose to upload their device ID to a central server.
-Other users who have had prolonged close contact with IDs marked as “infected” can then be notified to seek testing or self-isolate.